chenyk1990/mlnb/README.md

 # mlnb
-Notebook repository for geophysical machine learning
+Notebook repository for geophysical/geo-scientific machine learning (ML)

+These are "textbook" examples of geo-scientific ML I teach to students